“Beauty and Luxuriousness”

 Beautification of the park began in 1869.
 Later, the land was graded and enriched with silt and soil from the bed of the Sacramento River.
 Eight hundred trees and flowering shrubs were planted, representing over two hundred native and exotic varieties.
 The park was laid out in typical Victorian style, with long lanes leading between beds of vivid annuals.

 In 1884, the Agricultural Pavilion was constructed to house State Fair exhibits until 1905.
 The old site of the Agricultural Pavilion at 15th and N streets is now devoted to native California plants.

-In the early years, the Capitol was almost on the outskirts of town.
-Deer and cattle were seen wandering through the developing park causing such problems that the park was fenced.
+In its early years, the Capitol was almost on the outskirts of town.
+Deer and cattle wandered through the developing park, causing so many problems that the park was fenced.
 A circular path was planted with alternating English Elm and California Fan Palms.
 It was used as a carriage path and a shady walk between the Capitol and Agricultural Pavilion.
-You can still trace much of the path with the remaining palm trees.
+You can still trace much of the path by following the remaining palm trees.